bluesky/bluesky-queueserver/docs/source/tutorials.rst

 RE Manager can be temporarily locked by a user using a 'secret' key.
 The user is expected to remember (or keep) the key and unlock the manager when safe.
-The user may choose to lock the worker environment and/or the queue which prevents other users to change the state of environment (start the queue, run plans, upload scripts etc.) or the queue (add, edit or reorder plans in the queue etc.) unless they are provided with the key.
+The user may choose to lock the worker environment and/or the queue which prevents other users from changing the state of the environment (start the queue, run plans, upload scripts, etc.) or the queue (add, edit, or reorder plans in the queue, etc.) unless they are provided with the key.
 For more detailed description see :ref:`locking_re_manager`.

 Start RE Manager using instructions given in :ref:`tutorial_starting_queue_server`.